cincuranet/blog/_posts/2010-06-26-231701-how-to-break-your-code-easily-a-k-a-my-params-hell.md

 ---
+title: |
-title: "How to break your code easily a.k.a my params hell"
+  How to break your code easily a.k.a my params hell
 date: 2010-06-26T12:41:55Z
 tags:
   - .NET